MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 ---
-title: "Hello, Mac"
+title: "Hello, Mac – Walkthrough"
-description: "This guide walks through the steps of creating a first Xamarin.Mac app, and in the process introduces the development toolchain, including Visual Studio for Mac, Xcode and Interface Builder.
-It also introduces Outlets and Actions, which expose UI controls to code, and finally, it illustrates how to build, run and test a Xamarin.Mac application." ms.topic: quickstart ms.prod: xamarin ms.assetid: 37D0E9E6-979B-7069-B3BE-C5F0AF99BA72
+description: "This document demonstrates how to create a Xamarin.Mac app and introduces Visual Studio for Mac, Xcode, and Interface Builder.
+It discusses exposing UI controls to code through outlets and actions, and it illustrates how to build, run, and test a Xamarin.Mac application." ms.topic: quickstart ms.prod: xamarin ms.assetid: 37D0E9E6-979B-7069-B3BE-C5F0AF99BA72